This article originally appeared on VICE US

 DAY 3: Saturday, September 12

 Phone etiquette has grown far more civilized at TIFF, but my first screening of the day (Evolution) is disrupted by a flash photo, a line-crossing faux pas that could only be an accident.
-This screening is also disrupted by mysterious house music booming from a neighbouring theatre, even though no film is scheduled in that time slot.
+This screening is also disrupted by mysterious house music booming from a neighboring theater, even though no film is scheduled in that time slot.

 With so much time spent alone in lines or waiting for movies to start, eavesdropping is an unavoidable part of TIFF.
 Members of the industry are often heard revealing elliptical details about themselves, hinting at mysterious biographies that never fully come into focus.
 Of course, overheard TIFF conversations extend far beyond the boundaries of the festival.
 During an amusing subway ride on day three, I overhear an adolescent boy mercilessly mock his father for expressing an interest in Deepa Mehta's Indian-Canadian gangster comedy, Beeba Boys.